RichardFeder/pcat-de/docs/source/index.rst

 Implementation details
 ----------------------

 The code is structured as follows.
 First, the ``pcat_main()`` class is instantiated, using a combination of user-provided paths (stored in ``config.py``) and tunable hyperparameters which are specified in ``params.py``.
-Each time PCAT is run, a parameter file is saved in pickled and readable forms (``params.npz``, ``params_read.txt``) within the results folder.
+Each time PCAT is run, a parameter file is saved in pickled and readable forms (``params.txt``, ``params_read.txt``) within the results folder.

-In practice many of the hyperparameters do not need to be modified, however adding new ones is straightforward.
+In practice many of the hyperparameters do not need to be modified, however doing so is straightforward (along with adding new parameters).
 The existing hyperparameters can be broken down into various groups:

 Data configuration parameters
 +++++++++++++++++++++++++++++

 This includes the location of the files (can be input through data_path or combination of ``im_fpath`` and ``err_fpath``) and details of the noise model implementation.
 These should be the names of FITS files (with ``.fits`` extensions).
 The data can be fed in as either a single observed map (e.g., ``image_extnames=['SIGNAL']``), or as a sum of several maps, (e.g., ``image_extnames=[{signal_noiseless}, {noise}]``), where ``{signal_noiseless}`` and ``{noise}`` should be customized to the saved FITS image cards.
 Additional Gaussian noise can be added by setting  ``add_noise`` to True and either specifying a constant noise level (``scalar_noise_sigma``) or using the uncertainty map (``add_noise=True`` and ``use_uncertainty_map=True``).
 The details of the PSF can be specified in terms of a beam full width at half maximum (FWHM, ``psf_fwhm``) provided in pixel units (this assumes a Gaussian beam), or as a generic PSF postage stamp.
 When an empirical PSF estimate is available it can be fed into PCAT using the ``psf_postage_stamp`` keyword.
 If one wants to run PCAT on a masked version of the image, the most straightforward way to do this is to set all pixels in the uncertainty map to zero/inf/NaN.
 PCAT will have predicted model values for these pixels, however they are zero-weighted in the likelihood evaluation.

 PCAT sampler parameters/model hyperparameters